JunjH/Lifelong-MonoDepth/README.md

 # Lifelong-MonoDepth: Lifelong Learning for Multi-Domain Monocular Metric Depth Estimation

 We present an efficient multi-head framework that enables lifelong, cross-domain, and scare-aware monocular depth learning.
+For more detailed information, please check our [paper](https://arxiv.org/pdf/2303.05050.pdf).

 Results
 -